ueberauth/ueberauth_github/README.md

       client_secret: {:system, "GITHUB_CLIENT_SECRET"}
     ```

-1. Include the Überauth plug in your controller:
+1. Include the Überauth plug in your router:

     ```elixir
-    defmodule MyApp.AuthController do
+    defmodule MyApp.Router do
-      use MyApp.Web, :controller
+      use MyApp.Web, :router

+      require Ueberauth

       pipeline :browser do
         plug Ueberauth